titumozammel/human-energy-enablement/README.md

 The two perspectives interact.

-Positive employee conditions can support better customer outcomes.
+Positive employee operating conditions can support better customer outcomes.

 Negative customer experience may provide a diagnostic signal about internal system conditions.